raquelgrant/Climate-Analysis-USA/README.md

 ### Where did this data come from?

--it came from here
+- it came from here
--this is what i did to it
+- this is what i did to it
--it also contained other things
+- it also contained other things

 ## Visualizations